 Aside from outsourcing destinations in Asia, global BPO clients are learning to delegate to third-party providers from rising locations.
-In the past years, clients have been outsourcing to Fiji – one of the world’s most promising BPO destinations.
+In recent years, clients have been outsourcing to Fiji – one of the world’s most promising BPO destinations.

 However, little did everyone know about neighboring countries’ budding outsourcing industry.
 Especially how they are slowly making their names globally.

 For example in the US, a lot of growing companies in the country are now nearshoring to BPOs in Latin America.
 Brazil and Mexico are two countries in Latin America with an emerging outsourcing sector.

 More and more businesses in Australia and New Zealand have also started outsourcing to Fiji.
 Although it is relatively a “rookie” in the outsourcing field, Fiji is actually a quality outsourcing destination for various business roles.

 Fiji’s outsourcing industry

 Fiji is an archipelago and country located in the South Pacific Ocean with more than 300 islands.
 Besides having breathtaking paradise beaches, it is also best known for having warm and friendly locals.